Naruto0/fplyst/README.md

 #Schedule

 To capture whole playlist you have to make crontab schedule or widows/mac equivalent.
 Crontab job should run every minute which is enough to make sure the timing is correct.
+For each radiostation only the new song will be logged.
 You may like to be sure that the files are saved at the directory, config file is optional:

 Run: